CKDev/savoreachglass.com/_articles/the-enemies-of-wine-what-not-to-eat-when-drinking.md

 ---
 layout: article
-title: The Enemies of Wine: What Not to Eat When Drinking
+title: "The Enemies of Wine: What Not to Eat When Drinking"
 permalink: "/articles/the-enemies-of-wine-what-not-to-eat-when-drinking"
 author: Jennifer Jordan
 categories: